axikita/KritaDirectShortcuts/README.md

 This script adds options to the shortcuts menu for setting the active brush opacity to a fixed value rather than "up" or "down" from the current value.

 ## Usage
 The default shortcut is ctrl+alt+shift+[number key] to set the opacity to [number key*10] percent.
-Thjese shortcuts are configurable in Krita's configuration settings.
+These shortcuts are configurable in Krita's configuration settings.
 - ctrl+alt+shift+1 = 10%
 - ctrl+alt+shift+2 = 20%
 - ctrl+alt+shift+3 = 30%